Presidency of Abraham Lincoln: Deepening crisis

 Lincoln believed that Southern threats of secession were mostly bluster and that the sectional crisis would be defused, as it had in 1820 and 1850.
 However, many Southerners were convinced that assenting to Lincoln's presidency and the restriction of slavery in the territories would ultimately lead to the extinction of slavery in the United States.
 On December 20, 1860, South Carolina voted to secede, and six other Southern states seceded in the next forty days.
-In February, these Southern states formed the Confederated States of America (CSA) and elected Jefferson Davis as provisional president.
+In February, these Southern states formed the Confederate States of America (CSA) and elected Jefferson Davis as provisional president.
 Despite the formation of the CSA, the slave-holding states of Arkansas, North Carolina, Tennessee, Virginia, Delaware, Maryland, Kentucky, and Missouri still remained part of the union.

 In February 1861, two final political efforts were made to preserve the Union.
 The first was made by a group of 131 delegates sent by 21 states to a Peace Conference, held at the Willard's Hotel in the nation's capital.
 The convention submitted to Congress a seven-point constitutional amendment proposal similar in content to the earlier Crittenden Compromise.
 The proposal was rejected by the Senate and never considered by the House.
 The second effort was a "never-never" constitutional amendment on slavery, that would shield domestic institutions of the states from Congressional interference and from future constitutional amendments.
 Commonly known as the Corwin Amendment, the measure was approved by Congress, but was not ratified by the state legislatures.